New Lincoln School: Curriculum

-While grade levels were conventional, the Middle School combined fifth and sixth grades and seventh and eighth into two or three groups each.
+While grade levels were conventional, the middle school combined fifth and sixth grades and seventh and eighth into two or three groups each.
 Groups were identified by letters, not by grade level, so that first grade was called Group A, second grade Group B, up to 7th-8th grades, Groups K, L, and M. This was intended to de-emphasize age and grade differences.

 Racial integration

 Prominent educator William Heard Kilpatrick (a student of John Dewey’s) assisted in founding New Lincoln and became chair of its board.
 He believed that education was critically important to combat the evil of prejudice.
-Consequently, in the 1950s New Lincoln’s board included several prominent black people, including Kenneth Clark, psychologist, and Ralph Bunche, Undersecretary of the United Nations.
+As a result in the 1950s New Lincoln’s board included several prominent black people, including Kenneth Clark, psychologist, and Ralph Bunche, Undersecretary of the United Nations.
 One of the goals for the school was to help students become competent “in relating constructively with a variety of human beings from different economic levels, religions, races, and nationalities.”